mhmoudGamea/notify/README.md

 <h6>Local notification</h6>

-> I use it to get an alarm before starting time of the note
+> I use it to get an alarm before starting time of the note by 1 minute
-> Or to have a scheduled notification so you can have an alarm Daily, Weekly or Monthly
+> I'm also using <a href="https://pub.dev/packages/workmanager">workmanager</a></h4> package to make notification every day at 8:00 AM to app users even if the app is closed so the user can open the app and add his new day tasks.

 > **_NOTE:_**  You want to change notification tone ? simply go to